DevExpress-Examples/winforms-diagram-proportionally-resize-shapes-within-container/README.md

 # WinForms DiagramControl - Proportionally Resize Shapes Within the Parent Container

-This example demonstrates how to resize inner shapes when their parent container is resized.
-You can implement this additional logic if you [create custom shapes based on containers](https://github.com/DevExpress-Examples/winforms-diagram-create-custom-shapes-based-on-diagram-containers) or use containers to group shapes.
+This example resizes inner shapes when the associated parent container is resized.
+You can introduce the logic herein if you [create custom shapes based on containers](https://github.com/DevExpress-Examples/winforms-diagram-create-custom-shapes-based-on-diagram-containers) or use containers to group shapes.

 ![](./img/Proportionally_Resize_Shape_Containers.gif)